jinghuazhao/software-notes/NGS.md

 ## vcftools

-Assuming that we use module, we can do the following,
+Assuming that we use zlib 1.2.8 from module/1.2.8, we can do the following,

 ```bash
 wget https://github.com/vcftools/vcftools/releases/download/v0.1.16/vcftools-0.1.16.tar.gz